-In February of 1989 after 15 years as track owner, Harvey Tattersall Jr sold the property to the Waterford Sports Center Inc, a group of silent partners.
-However, it didn't change the day-to-day operations of the track as the Korteweg's K Corporation remained the operating team and promoters of the Speedbowl.
+In February of 1989 after 14 years as track owner, Harvey Tattersall Jr sold the property to the Waterford Sports Center Inc, a group of silent partners who backed the Korteweg operation.
+It didn't change the day-to-day operations of the track as the Korteweg's K Corporation remained the operating team and promoters of the Speedbowl.
 They teamed up with the local WTWS Channel 26 station in New London, CT to produce a show about the track called 'Speedbowl '89.
+While it was originally intended to be a weekly show, only 1 episode aired.
+It recapped the first 6 weeks of the season.
 To the right is an episode from early in the season with race highlights and interviews with George & Dan Korteweg.

 The Ceravolo family would defend the SK Modified track championship with their familiar #31, however, Dick Ceravolo would not be the driver.
 After announcing his retirement at the '88 Banquet, "Dickie Doo" left the family operation in the hands of his sons Rick and Todd.
 They chose veteran Bob Potter to drive and he went on to win his 6th overall modified title at Waterford and gave the Ceravolo family back-to-back modified titles with 2 different drivers.
 Dave Gada won the two longest SK events of the season: the 100-lap Mid Season Championship in July and the 200-lap SK portion of The Showdown in October.
 Ronnie Rocco won the 89-lap Blast Off! event.
 John Anderson and Richie Gallup also won 50-lappers.
 There were 14 different SK Modified feature winners throughout the season.

-Phil Rondeau continued his dominating ways in the Late Models.
+Phil Rondeau continued to dominate the Late Models.
 This year he won his 3rd consecutive track championship at Waterford Speedbowl (and 4th overall) by more than 500 points over Jay Stuart.
 He also broke his own division record for wins in a season with an amazing 14 victories (a LM record that still stands today).
 Rondeau's accomplishments reached beyond the shoreline oval as well as he also won his 3rd consecutive track championship at Stafford Motor Speedway and his only Late Model title at Thompson International Speedway.
-He became the first (and remains only) driver to win track championships in the same division at all three Connecticut short tracks during the same year .
+He became the first driver to win track championships in the same division at all three Connecticut short tracks during the same year .
 If that wasn't enough, Phil also won the prestigious Street Stock portion of the Race of Champions event in Pocono (PA) after finishing runner up the year before.

-"Magic Shoes" Mike McLaughlin dominated the NASCAR Modified event in June and won his second career NASCAR event at the Speedbowl.
+While the weekly events continued to be independently sanctioned, the K Corporation was able to get the Speedbowl back on the NASCAR Modified Tour schedule in 1989.
+"Magic Shoes" Mike McLaughlin dominated the June event and won his second career NASCAR event at the Speedbowl.
 He set fast time in qualifying with a new track record time of 14.292; then went on to win the Richardson Chevrolet-Nissan 150 lapper.
 His victory also qualified him for the Race of Champions event in Pocono (PA) later in the year.
-It was the last NASCAR Modified event at the Speedbowl until 2000.
+It was the last NASCAR Modified event held at the Speedbowl until 2000.

 2nd generation driver Allan Wohlstrom won both the Strictly Stock points championship as well as the wins title with 6 – including a 30 lapper during Memorial Day Weekend.
 Bud Kuehne (Labor Day Excitement) and John Williams Jr (Autumn Excitement) won the division's two 50-lap events held in September.
 This division continued to be highly competitive – there were 15 different feature winners during the season.
-The 7 Strictly Stock races held during the track's last 3 events produced 7 different winners.
+The last 2 events on the 1989 schedule each contained three 20-lap SS races, which produced 6 different feature winners.